Giant Bomb: Paid subscription service

-Described by Variety Magazine as "a prototypical version of the [video game] crowdfunding revolution that dawned a few years later," Giant Bombs paid subscription service launched in September 2010, featuring additional videos, livestreams, and ad-free podcasts exclusive to premium members.
+Described by Variety as "a prototypical version of the [video game] crowdfunding revolution that dawned a few years later," Giant Bombs paid subscription service launched in September 2010, featuring additional videos, livestreams, and ad-free podcasts exclusive to premium members.
 In June 2011, Whiskey Media's Mike Tatum reported that they were nearing 10,000 premium members.
 The paid subscription model has become Giant Bombs primary source of income in the wake of ad filtering services such as Adblock Plus.
-In addition to video games, subscription content features other industries including professional wrestling, Formula 1, music, and culture podcasts.
+In addition to video games, subscription content features coverage of other subjects including professional wrestling, Formula 1, and music.
 Following the site going independent in 2025, the price of a subscription was increased to account for the lack of corporate backing.
-However, the staff confirmed that the majority of content produced would be free, with subscribers instead receiving ad-free podcasts and additional benefits for the site's Discord server.
+However, while the staff confirmed that the majority of content produced would be free, subscribers would continue to receive ad-free podcasts, additional benefits for the site's Discord server as well as access to new and archived premium-only audio and video content.